facebookresearch/stopes/demo/iwslt_blaser_eval/README.md

 ./prepare.sh
 ```

-The script will have down three things:
+The script will have down a few things:

 - download the English eval data into data/en
 - download the English and Mandarin encoders in encoders/ (this will take a while as they are big)